-Depending on the the way the manager has setup a flow, point-based assessment for an assessor can take two forms - Assessors are assigned to participants or Assessors are assigned to sections.
-This guide will try to explain an run through an example of the latter, assigned to sections.
-See FLOWmulti: Point-based assessment - Assigned to participants for the former.
+Depending on the the way the manager has set up a flow, point-based assessment for an assessor can take two forms - assessors are assigned to participants or assessors are assigned to sections.
+This guide will try to explain and run through an example of the latter: assigned to sections.
+See FLOWmulti: Point-based assessment - assigned to participants for the former.

 When managers has chosen to assign assessors to sections, most of the assessment period and rules are controlled by the manager.
-Sections are assigned and distributed to assessors of the flow by the manager.
-The reasoning behind the distribution can vary.
-One reason could be that specific section on a specific subject might be more attuned to a specific assessor.
-Another reason could be that a section does no allow for automatic assessment scoring (e.g. essay questions), meaning that assessors need to manually determine the point score of the section for participants.
+Sections are assigned and distributed to the assessors of the flow by the manager.
+The reasoning behind the distribution can vary: one reason could be that specific section on a specific subject might be more attuned to a specific assessor; another reason could be that a section does not allow automatic assessment scoring (e.g. essay questions), meaning that assessors must manually determine the point score of the section for participants.

-As an assessor, when you first enter the assessment period and open the assessment tool (Annotate) you will notice that you might not have access to all sections of the participants and that the number of sections you have access to, can change between participants.
+As an assessor, when you first enter the assessment period and open the assessor tool, you will notice that you might not have access to all the sections of the participants and that the number of sections you have access to can vary between participants.
 See the two pictures below for an example.

-On participant one (Demo studerende 1), you only have access to one section of the test (This test example consisted of five sections totally)
+On participant 1 (Demo studerende 1), you only have access to one section of the test (This test example consisted of five sections totally).

-On participant two (Demo studerende 2), you have access to two sections of the test.
+On participant 2 (Demo studerende 2), you have access to two sections of the test.

 The reason for this distribution is that sections can be distributed equally between assessors - meaning that sections can be distributed 50/50.
-From the flow overview (click flowname in the top of the annotate page) you can access how many sections you are assigned to for each participant.
+From the flow overview, (click flowname in the top of the annotate page) you can see how many sections you are assigned to for each participant.

 Assessing a section

-Point-based assessment, as the name suggests, is the idea that you grade student based on the participants point score in a FLOWmulti exam.
-When assessing a FLOWmulti, assigned to sections, the assessor has to determine the score for each section assigned.
+With point-based assessment, as the name suggests, the idea is that you asses participants based on their point score in a FLOWmulti exam.
+When assigned to sections and assessing a FLOWmulti, the assessor should determine the score for each section assigned.
 This is done via annotations.
-To score a section you undergo the following steps.
+To score a section you go through the following steps:

 - Click the button to add an annotation to the section.
 This opens the annotation editor on the right side of your screen.

-Note: to the right of the add button you see the current score of the section.
-This section has a automatically assessed score of 0 because it could not be assessed by the system (Essay).
-However there could be a score here.
+Note: to the right of the add button, you see the current score of the section.
+This section has an automatically assessed score of 0, because it could not be assessed by the system (due to it being an essay).
+However, there could be a score here.
 Have in mind, annotations only subtract or add to this score.

 - (Optional) Here you can write a comment for you annotation (reasoning behind the score).
-This is mostly used when annotations are shared with participants or cooperating assessors (Sharing controlled by the "Private" dropdown menu in the bottom.
+This is mostly used when annotations are shared with participants or co-assessors (sharing controlled by the "Private" drop-down menu in the bottom).

 - Choose addition or subtraction from the current point score of the section.

-Note: The amount of points you can add here is determined by the maximum (2 points) and minimum (-1 points), determined by the manager when setting up the flow.
+Note: The amount of points you can add here is limited by the maximum (2 points) and minimum (-1 points), set by the manager when setting up the flow.

-- Close the editing view of the annotation.
+- Close the editor.
 The annotation is saved as you edit it.

-As you edit the annotation to the section, you should see the score of the page change as you go.
+As you edit the annotation to the section, you should see the score of the section change as you go.
 When you have closed the annotation editor notice the following:

 - There is now one annotation to the section.